w0006887/modules/0420/mdModule.md

 Yes.
 Depending on the individual, it can be a *significant* amount of time.

 [Time budgeting, management, and prioritization](../0417/mdModule.html) are all crucial in the learning process.
 This module focuses on *how* to use the resource (time), read the linked module on how to plan to make sure the resource is available and used efficiently.

+# Rigor and Precision

+## A career necessity

+In the context of understanding complex STEM topics, "rigor" means:

+* The ability to self-assess and realize whether a concept is understood.
+* The modesty and openness to doubt one's own understanding, "Am I *really* getting this?"
+* The determination to study, contemplate, discuss, etc. until a concept is understood.
+Always "get to the bottom" of concepts.
+* *Not* being flexible: "I sort of understand this, enough to proceed."
+Yoda would have said, "Understand or not, 'sort of' not there is!"

+In the context of STEM, rigor correlates with precision.
+By practicing rigor in the learning process, precision in communication is almost automatic.
+Precision means "expressing to and understanding from an external source without ambiguation."
+This is the ability to explain a concept to another person without the other person needing clarification.
+This is the ability to listen to someone and notice "but there are multiple ways to interpret your sentence."

+The nature of STEM careers requires rigor and precision.
+[Not noticing the ambiguity of units can crash a Mars Orbiter](https://science.nasa.gov/mission/mars-climate-orbiter/).
+The lack of rigor makes learning new concepts harder.
+[Many STEM careers involve continuous self-supported lifelong learning](https://careers.freddiemac.com/us/en/blogarticle/4-ways-to-advance-your-stem-career), rigor makes this possible.

+Rigor and precision in studying STEM subjects do not need to spill over to "life."
+One can continue to be easygoing, chill, and tolerant in all other aspects of life.